ojhabijaya87/playwright-bdd/README.md

 3. **Command Pattern**: Employed in the custom API client for encapsulating and parameterizing API requests.

 4. **SOLID Principles**:

    - Single Responsibility Principle: Each class, like APITestContext, has a single, well-defined purpose.
    - Open/Closed Principle: The framework is designed to be easily extendable without modifying existing code.
    - Liskov Substitution Principle (LSP): Page objects follow inheritance correctly (e.g., AddContactPage extends BasePage).
 API request methods allow extending or modifying behavior without breaking existing functionality.
    - Interface Segregation Principle (Partially Followed): Separate DTOs are correctly defined and page classes only expose relevant methods.
 However, the APITestContext class has multiple responsibilities.

    - Dependency Inversion: Playwright's fixture-based system promotes dependency injection.

 5. **DRY (Don't Repeat Yourself)**: Implemented through the use of reusable components and utility functions.

 6. **KISS (Keep It Simple, Stupid)**: Maintained simplicity in design with clear and descriptive class and method names.

-7. **Composition over Inheritance**: Favored object composition for flexibility and avoiding deep inheritance hierarchies.
+### Challenges Faced

+1. **Authentication State Management**: Initially, Playwright's storage state was considered for efficient login handling.
+However, due to the need to test user registration, a more flexible approach was adopted to accommodate all test scenarios.

+2. **Balancing Parallelization and Test Dependencies**: Achieving optimal test execution speed while ensuring that dependent tests don't interfere with each other was challenging.
+The solution of running features in parallel but scenarios sequentially addresses this.

+3. **Cross-browser Consistency**: Ensuring consistent behavior across different browsers required careful consideration in test design and implementation.

+4. **Dynamic Content Handling**: Dealing with lazy-loaded elements and dynamically changing content necessitated the implementation of robust waiting strategies.